codeBigInt/effect-check-repo/README.md

 - `setupPool(coinColor)` — stores the underlying token color and derives the LP token color.
 - `depositLiquidity(principalCoin)` — receives underlying coin into `protocolTVL`.
-- `claimLpTokens(coinColor, claimAmount)` — mints a shielded LP token and inserts a supply commitment into `supplyCommitments`.
+- `mintTokens(coinColor, claimAmount)` — mints a shielded LP token and inserts a supply commitment into `supplyCommitments`.
 - `borrowRepro(loanCoinType, collateralCoin, amountToBorrow)` — receives collateral into `protocolTVL`, records borrow and collateral state, then sends loan tokens from `protocolTVL` to the caller.
 - `liquidationRepro(positionKey, loanCoinType)` — reads collateral amount for a position key, sends seized collateral from `protocolTVL` to the caller, and clears the position from `borrowedBalances` and `collateralBalances`.
 - `withdrawRepro(lpTokenCoin, principalCoinType)` — receives and burns the LP token, rewrites the supply commitment with `insertHashIndex`, then sends underlying tokens from `protocolTVL` to the caller.